 Ring Video Doorbell 3 (Wireless): Ring doesn’t specify exactly what the battery life is like.
 However, I’ve found that it’s more likely that you’ll be charging it every 3 months or so, depending on how often it’s used.
 It seems to use a little over 1% of battery life per day.
 If you don’t like that idea, you can get a solar charger that’s installed right behind the doorbell for $50.
 The solar attachment connection is a new option that the second-generation Ring didn’t have.

 Eufy Video Doorbell 2K (Wireless): After your initial charge, Eufy says to expect about 180 days of battery life – depending on how many events are triggered in a day and how often you’re pulling up a Livestream.

-Over a two-week testing period, the camera was triggered close to three dozen times recording 10-second clips each time, and is currently holding strong at 90% battery life.
-Extrapolating that data, it has around 140 days of battery life, or around four-and-a-half months, which is a significant improvement on our battery-powered Ring that needs to be recharged every month.
+Over a two-week testing period, the camera was triggered close to three dozen times recording 10-second clips each time and is currently holding strong at 90% battery life.
+Extrapolating that data, it has around 140 days of battery life or around four-and-a-half months.
+It is a significant improvement on our battery-powered Ring that needs to be recharged every month.

 Winner: Eufy Video Doorbell 2K